interstitialRedirectModalTitle

 Preparation of area: Although use of herbicides is usually not recommended, grassy areas are best treated with a glyphosate-containing herbicide.
 These must be applied to green vegetation well before seeding.
 Allow at least 2 weeks before seeding the area after application of the herbicide.
 Use the herbicide sparingly and be controlled in the application.

-Alternatively, you can cover the dormant turf grass with several sheets of newspaper, then cover that with a couple of inches of sand or compost or a mixture of the two.
+Alternatively, you can cover the dormant turf grass with several sheets of newspaper, then cover that with a couple of inches of sand, compost, or a mixture of the two.
 Mow any dead vegetation as short as possible

-Seeds: Seeds, purchased from a local source, usually will be better adapted to our area.
-They should come with instructions on how to treat the seeds or they may be already treated since some seeds require special treatments.
+Seeds: Seeds purchased from a local source usually will be better adapted to our area.
+They should come with preparation instructions, since some seeds require special treatment prior to planting.
 They may require a different planting scheme from that given above because some seeds require light exposure for germination.
-There are specific guidelines that need to be followed for collecting seeds in the wild.
+If you plan on purchasing plants, verify that they haven’t been treated with systemic insecticides.
+These chemicals can be harmful to pollinators and can negatively affect the soil.

 Seeding:

-1. Lightly rake the area.
-Raking deeper than ½ inch will encourage weed seeds to germinate.
+1. Lightly rake the area no deeper than ½ inch.

 2. Hand broadcast the seeds over the area.
 If you are using a mixture be sure they are properly mixed.
-Commercial wildflower mixtures contain flowers not native to the area so mix your own.
+Commercial wildflower mixtures usually contain flowers not native to the area, so we encourage you to mix your own.

 3. Lightly rake the area again to assure good seed-soil contact.